Changissnz/why_western_minimalism/README.md

 is ambition that has narrowed its sights on some mirage, says those more knowledgeable.
 To harness the base instead of elevating the base is exploitation in the name of net-zero (the top profits).
 A counter-argument to the previous statement is the base would not go anywhere if it were all elevated.

+Maximization pushes meta-form, sourced from principle, into technical rigidity primed for the makers' purpose and possibly with no proof or material support from those not part of the base setting.
+These processes are serious and cannot be close to done without also failing.
+Results of completion for function in zones of performance and/or chaos.